 US appeals court refuses to end CDC’s eviction moratorium

-A federal appeals court on Friday allowed a federal COVID-19-related pause on evictions to remain in place, setting up a likely battle before the nation’s highest court.
+A federal appeals court on Friday said a pause on evictions designed to curb the spread of the coronavirus can remain in place for now, setting up a battle before the nation’s highest court.

 “In view of that decision and on the record before us, we likewise deny the emergency motion directed to this court,” the judges said in the ruling.

-The realtors are likely to appeal to the Supreme Court, which voted 5-4 in June to allow the moratorium to continue through the end of July.
-But Justice Brett Kavanaugh — who joined the majority — warned the administration not to act further without explicit congressional approval.

-The Biden administration let an earlier moratorium to lapse July 31, saying it had no legal authority to allow it to continue.
-But the CDC issued a new moratorium days later.
-Pressure had mounted from lawmakers and others to help vulnerable renters stay in their homes as the coronavirus’ delta variant surged.
+The Biden administration allowed an earlier moratorium to lapse on July 31, saying it had no legal authority to allow it to continue.
+But the CDC issued a new moratorium days later as pressure mounted from lawmakers and others to help vulnerable renters stay in their homes as the coronavirus’ delta variant surged.
+The moratorium is scheduled to expire Oct.
+3.

 As of Aug.
 2, roughly 3.5 million people in the United States said they faced eviction in the next two months, according to the Census Bureau’s Household Pulse Survey.